 - Business case development & product management

 - Journey and touchpoint mapping

 Timing: 2014 – 2016

-One of the critical projects I identified as part of SA Water’s Digital Strategy was the need for an online account portal and eBilling service.
-Like many other government services, bills at the time were delivered quarterly by mail.
-Any customers with questions about their bills or account were directed to the SA Water contact centre.
+SA Water’s bills were delivered quarterly by mail.
+Any customer with questions were directed to the SA Water contact centre that operated Monday-Friday during business hours.
 While contact centre service was rated very highly there was a increasing number of customer complaints calling for digital services which would allow access 24/7.
 In addition, the cost to the business to resource the contact centre and respond to increasing call volumes was growing.
-SA Water needed a solution that offered more choice to customers and increased operation efficiency at the same time.
+SA Water needed a solution that offered more choice to customers and increased operational efficiency at the same time.

 As Manager, Digital Strategy and CX lead on this project, I led the discovery and strategic design phase of this project before handing over to the delivery team in late 2015.
 My role included: